Instawork/hyperview/docs/reference_behavior_attributes.md

 #### Document fragments

-> **NOTE**: Document fragments do not currently work with navigation behaviors, just update behaviors.
-Future versions of the Hyperview client will support document fragments with navigation behaviors.

 In the "document fragment" format, `href` is an element id prepended by a `#`.
 The id must refer to an element in the current document.

 For example, assume the following doc is loaded from `https://mysite.com/home`: